Impressions from Day 13 of Seahawks’ training camp: Backup RBs are put to work, a free agent WR makes a move, and more

 The back end of the Seahawks’ receiver group remains among the most intriguing and competitive on the team.

-As noted above, Marshall’s situation will either open up a spot for another young player to make it or close one off.
+As noted, Marshall’s situation will either open up a spot for another young player to make it or close one off.

-If you assume Marshall makes it along with Doug Baldwin, Lockett and Brown then the rest of the group could be fighting for just two spots.
+If you assume Marshall makes it along with Doug Baldwin, Lockett and Brown, then the rest of the group could be fighting for just two spots.
 Johnson and 2017 draft picks David Moore and Amara Darboh — who was back in pads on Monday but didn’t do anything in the team sessions — would seem to still have the lead in the battle for those spots.

 But word has been that the Seahawks have been impressed with Stringfellow, who began his career at UW before moving on to Ole Miss (I detailed that move and what he had to say about it a few years ago here).

-The Seahawks have been known enamored with Stringfellow since before the 2017 draft and were finally able to get him in the spring.
+The Seahawks have been enamored with Stringfellow since before the 2017 draft and were finally able to get him in the spring.

 Against the Colts he had one catch for 15 yards playing with the number two offense.
 He’s still running with the twos and threes in practice.